gkpty/covidtest/README.md

 The personal data of patients is encrypted and only visible to the lab that is administering the test and the local governement in charge.

-***If you are a patient**: This project will soon be hosting a website with all of the official organizations in each country that are hosting this platform and their information.
-Please search for local organizations in your country that are using this platform andt look for the name of the app that you need to install.*

-***If you are an NGO** If your local government is using our platform please contact them directly.
-If the platform is not active in your region contact us.*

 # The platform
 ![alt text](/img/covidtest-diagram.png)